Laurinevdstolpe/minor-data-science/personal_portfolio.md

 (You can see what we did in the onderzoeksplan in teams by planning.)

 Predictive analytics:
 (Selecting a model) As a group we decided that we would split up in two groups of three.
-My group had to create a multi variate linear regression model.
-We decided this model was right because we did literature study on it (https://otexts.com/fpp3/) and was recommended by our instructors.
+My group had to create a multivariate linear regression model.
+We decided this model was the right model for our problem, because I did literature study on it (https://otexts.com/fpp3/) and it came out as a good model to start with.
+It was also recommended by our instructors.

-(Configuring a model) Here is the link were you can find the model I created for client 153 of our data:https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/MVLR%20klant%20153.ipynb
+(Configuring a model) Here is the link were you can find the model I created for client 153 of our data: https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/MVLR%20klant%20153.ipynb
-I chose the feature last day, because the correlation between the next day and day before was good (see:https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/mvlr%20feature%20weekdagen%20klant%20153.ipynb )
+I chose the feature 'last day', because the correlation between 'the next day' and 'day before' was good (see:https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/mvlr%20feature%20weekdagen%20klant%20153.ipynb )
-Initially the correlation between next day prediction and holidays wasn’t very good, but I tried it anyways to see if the model became better and it did, so I kept that feature as well.
+Initially the correlation between 'next day' prediction and 'holidays' wasn’t very good, but I tried it anyways to see if the model became better and it did, so I kept that feature as well.

-(Training a model) So when I trained the model I run it a couple of times to see when the model was at its best.
+(Training a model) So when I trained the model I ran it a couple of times to see when the model was at its best.
 So for example I tried to take 2015 to 2018 as training set and then testing it on 2019.
 Then changing it to training: 2015 to 2019 month 11 and testing it on 2019 month 12.
-Eventually it ran best with 2015-2019 month 7 and testing it on 2019 month 7 to 2019 month 11.
+Eventually it ran best with 2015-2019 month 7 and testing it on 2019 month 7 to 2019 month 11. see: https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/MVLR%20klant%20153.ipynb

-(Evaluating a model) We take a look at the difference between the model above and this model:https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/AR%20klant%20153%20(op%20de%20data%20van%20een%20week%20terug).ipynb
+(Evaluating a model) We take a look at the difference between the model above and this model: https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/AR%20klant%20153%20(op%20de%20data%20van%20een%20week%20terug).ipynb
 We can see that they are both pretty good at predicting the amount of packages for the next day.

-(Visualizing the outcome of a model) See links above.
+(Visualizing the outcome of a model) See links: https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/MVLR%20klant%20153.ipynb and https://datascience.hhs.nl:8888/user/18122256/notebooks/parcel/stolpe_l/AR%20klant%20153%20(op%20de%20data%20van%20een%20week%20terug).ipynb

 Domain knoweldge:
 (Introduction of the subject field) Here is what I wrote as introduction to the subject field in Dutch: